cyberhexe/red-toolkit/README.md

 * **CVE-2017-11882 Exploit** accepts over 17k bytes long command/code in maximum. https://github.com/unamer/CVE-2017-11882
 * **Adobe Flash Exploit** CVE-2018-4878. https://github.com/anbai-inc/CVE-2018-4878
 * **Exploit toolkit CVE-2017-0199** is a handy python script which provides pentesters and security researchers a quick and effective way to test Microsoft Office RCE. https://github.com/bhdresh/CVE-2017-0199
+* **ExtensionSpoofer** Simple program to spoof file extensions and icons in Windows https://github.com/henriksb/ExtensionSpoofer
 * **demiguise** is a HTA encryption tool for RedTeams. https://github.com/nccgroup/demiguise
 * **Office-DDE-Payloads** collection of scripts and templates to generate Office documents embedded with the DDE, macro-less command execution technique. https://github.com/0xdeadbeefJERKY/Office-DDE-Payloads
+* **lnkexploit** Spoofing an executable payload as a LNK file https://github.com/mortychannel/lnkexploit
 * **CACTUSTORCH** Payload Generation for Adversary Simulations. https://github.com/mdsecactivebreach/CACTUSTORCH
 * **SharpShooter** is a payload creation framework for the retrieval and execution of arbitrary CSharp source code. https://github.com/mdsecactivebreach/SharpShooter
 * **Don't kill my cat** is a tool that generates obfuscated shellcode that is stored inside of polyglot images.
 The image is 100% valid and also 100% valid shellcode. https://github.com/Mr-Un1k0d3r/DKMC